Architecture of London: Romanesque and Gothic

-London's other major church, Westminster Abbey, was first constructed in the reign of Edward the Confessor in the Romanesque style.
-It was rebuilt in the Gothic style in the 13th century in the reign of Henry III, producing the building which largely survives today.
-The architecture of the abbey is reminiscent of French Cathedrals like Reims rather than the English Gothic of the period, leading to speculation that the master mason was French.
-The most significant later addition to the abbey was the Henry VII Chapel.
-Built in the late 15th to early 16th century in late English Gothic style, it has an ornate fan vaulted ceiling.
-The twin-towered west front of the abbey was added in the 18th century to the designs of Nicholas Hawksmoor, utilising a faithful Neo-Gothic style intended to be in keeping with the rest of the building.
-Other significant Gothic churches surviving from the Middle Ages include Southwark Cathedral: a former priory that was the first gothic church in London, Temple Church (13th century) a rare round Knights Templar church, as well as a few city churches that survived The Great Fire like St Andrew Undershaft, St Helen's Bishopsgate, St Olave's Hart Street and St Sepulchre-without-Newgate.
+London's other most important church: Westminster Abbey, was rebuilt in the Gothic style in the 13th century during the reign of Henry III, who commissioned a substantial quantity of important buildings in this period.
+This produced the majority of the building which persists to this day, with only small fragments of the original Saxon church still present, most notably the crypt.
+The architecture of the abbey is distinctive amongst England's large gothic churches due its close resemblance to French Gothic Architecture, particularly Reims Cathedral.
+Features akin to French Gothic include its notably tall 32 m (102 ft) high nave which is the tallest in England, large flying buttresses and triple portal on the east front.
+This has led to speculation that the master mason was French, although the rich decoration of this church is highly English in character, with this abbey being arguably the first example of the Decorated Style of English Gothic.
+The most significant later addition to this gothic incarnation of abbey was the Henry VII Chapel (late 15th to early 16th-century) which is notable for its fan vaulted ceiling.
+Other significant Gothic churches surviving from the Middle Ages include Southwark Cathedral which was a former priory, Temple Church (13th century) a rare round Knights Templar church, as well as a handful of city churches that survived the Great Fire, such as St Andrew Undershaft, St Helen's Bishopsgate, St Olave's Hart Street and St Sepulchre-without-Newgate.